-- Because the value of the Capacity property is fixed at 10, in the Step Properties area on the Flow tab of the Service Builder Edit window, directly enter 10 in the text box in the Value column. - To specify the value of the Execution server property when a service is executed, in the Step Properties area on the Flow tab of the Service Builder Edit window, select the check box in the GUI Visibility to elevate the property to a service property. - To execute Step B for the folder storing the output result of Step A, select the "Path to the execution folder" property of Step B, and in the Specify Component Input Property Mapping Parameters dialog box, specify the "Path to the folder storing the output result" property of Step A. - After the service is executed, to check the "Output result of Step B" property in the Task Details window, in the Step Properties area on the Flow tab of the Service Builder Edit window, select the check box in the GUI Visibility to elevate the property to a service property.
+- Because the value of the Capacity property is fixed at 10, in the Step Properties area on the Flow tab of the Service Builder Edit window, directly enter 10 in the text box in the Value column. - To specify the value of the Execution server property when a service is executed, in the Step Properties area on the Flow tab of the Service Builder Edit window, select the check box in the GUI Visibility to elevate the property to a service property.
+Then, specify the visibility of the elevated property in the Edit and Submit Window. - To execute Step B for the folder storing the output result of Step A, select the "Path to the execution folder" property of Step B, and in the Specify Component Input Property Mapping Parameters dialog box, specify the "Path to the folder storing the output result" property of Step A. - After the service is executed, to check the "Output result of Step B" property in the Task Details window, in the Step Properties area on the Flow tab of the Service Builder Edit window, select the check box in the GUI Visibility to elevate the property to a service property.